Jonathan-Gander/LineChartView/README.md

 ## Value serie or time serie as x axis
 By default, all values are displayed on x axis with equal distance between them (value serie).
 But you can also provide a timestamp (`Date` object) for each value.
 In this case, values are displayed on x axis depending on timestamp.
 For example, if you have 3 values with timestamps 03:00, 03:30 and 08:00, space between first and second one will be smaller than space between second and third one.
 It lets you display a line chart as time serie instead of just a value serie.

 To set your chart as a time serie, simply set `timestamp` value for each of your `LineChartData`.
+Warning: All your `LineChartData` must have a `timestamp` to display chart as time serie.
+If one of them does not have it, it falls back to default value serie.

 ## Examples